 According to studies, Bacopa also affects the levels and action of brain-derived neurotrophic factor (BDNF)[*].

-Another way Bacopa monnieri exerts neuroprotective effects is through antioxidant, anti-inflammatory, and immune-boosting mechanisms.
-Bacopa can enhance the function of your body’s natural antioxidant defense system, reducing oxidative damage[*].
+Another way Bacopa exerts neuroprotective effects is through antioxidant, anti-inflammatory, and immune-boosting mechanisms.
+It can enhance the function of your body’s natural antioxidant defense system, reducing oxidative damage[*].

 Studies show that Bacopa reduces hydrogen peroxide levels, lipid peroxidation, and other measures of oxidative stress that are associated with cell damage and inflammation[*].

-Numerous studies support that Bacopa monnieri has a nootropic effect in adults and children, enhancing memory and cognition.
+Numerous studies support that Bacopa monnieri has a nootropic effect in adults and children, enhancing brain health and memory.

-A meta-analysis of 437 subjects showed that Bacopa improved cognition and decreased choice reaction time[*].
+A meta-analysis of 437 healthy human subjects showed that Bacopa improved cognition and decreased choice reaction time[*].

 In a 90-day trial, 62 participants given 300 milligrams of Bacopa extract per day experienced improvements in spatial memory, working memory, and rapid visual processing[*].